OP-TEE/build/docs/rpi3.md

 ```
 U-Boot> saveenv
 ```

-And don't worry about the `FAT: Misaligned buffer address ...` message, it will still work.

 ## 5.5 Network boot the RPi
 With all preparations done correctly above, you should now be able to boot up